-A will is a legal document that determines what happens to your propery after you die.
+Will /noun/.
+A will is a legal document that determines what happens to a person’s property after they die.
 For a will to be valid in New York, it has to be signed by the person whose will it is and witnessed and signed by two witnesses.
 The witnesses need to see the person signing the will and need to hear the person say that it’s his or her will.

 The person whose will it is is called a testator.
-The testator must be of legal age, must be of sound mind at the time the will is executed, and must have the capacity to undestand what his or her assets are and who his or her relatives and friends are.
+The testator must be of legal age, must be of sound mind at the time the will is executed and must have the capacity to understand what his or her assets are and who his or her relatives and friends are.

 The will, in order to be valid, has to be executed in accordance with the formalities required by state law.
 In New York, under Estates, Powers & Trusts Law (EPTL) § 3-2.1, the will must be signed at the end of by the testator (or another person in his presence and direction) and attested by two witnesses who shall acknowledge that the testator signed the will in their presence or acknowledged that the signature in the will is the testator’s with the declaration of the testator that the document he is signing is his will.
 When the will is executed under the supervision of an attorney, there is a presumption that the will was validly executed.